holly-cummins/quarkus-universal-todo/README.md

 It:

 * has a REST API
-* uses Panache with a PostGreSQL database
+* uses Panache with a PostgreSQL database
 * uses OpenId Connect and JWT token to secure the application
 * uses Qute as template engine